va3wam/SBSMark3/README.md

 # SBSMark3
 Third iteration of the SegbotSTEP family of robot designs.
+Full details about this project can be read on our [wiki](https://github.com/va3wam/SBSMark3/wiki).

 ## Getting Started